COVID-19: How to Isolate and Notify Close Contacts

 Recent Exposures and Close Contacts

-People who have a confirmed positive diagnostic test for COVID-19 must isolate for at least 5 days before returning to work or class.
+All students enrolled in a clinical program who have a confirmed positive diagnostic test for COVID-19 must isolate for at least 5 days before returning to work or class.
 Day 0 is considered the first day of symptom onset or the day of your first positive PCR or antigen test.

 After you have completed isolation and have recovered from COVID-19, you do not need a negative test to return to work or class.